pusher-community/real-time-laravel/chat/chat.md

 });
 ```

-The `X-CSRF-TOKEN` value is being retrieved from a `<meta>` tag defined in the header.
+The `X-CSRF-TOKEN` value is being retrieved from a `<meta>` tag defined in the header in the same way as is used in the `$.ajaxSetup`.

 <i class="fa fa-rocket fa-2"></i> Now try refreshing the chat application.
-We'll now get a `404` error.
-This means the CSRF problem has been fixed, but we still don't have the auth endpoint.
+We'll now get a `404` error for the request to `/pusher/auth`.
+This means the CSRF problem has been fixed, but we still don't have the auth endpoint - `/pusher/auth` isn't defined an a route anywhere in our app!

 Let's make sure the Pusher JavaScript library is going to authenticate against a valid route.